azvinod/schymrd/README.md

 ![](.README_images/double_marker.png)

-- Secondary Numeric: This, in combination with the Primary Numeric field enables a user to explore two Genes, Numeric Metadata, or PCs based on the value selected for ‘Numeric Analysis Type’.
+- Secondary Numeric: This, in combination with the Primary Numeric field enables a user to explore two Genes, Numeric Metadata, or PCs based on the value selected for ‘Fature’.

 #### Graphs:
 - The first plot is a harmony that is colored based on the Primary Numeric and Secondary Numeric selection.